raiskumar/algo-ds/README.md

 # algo-ds
-### Algorihm and Datastrcture problem and their implementation in Go lang.
+### Algorithm and Datastrcture problems and their implementation in Go lang.